thematters/contracts/docs/TheSpace/IACLManager.md

 ## `IACLManager`

-Access Control List Manager for HarbergerMarket contract.
+Access Control List Manager is a role-based access control mechanism.

+Each role can be granted to an address.
+All available roles are defined in `Role` enum.

 ## Functions